eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 ### Lobby

-Lana returns her steps and enters the lobby, there is another **Guard** walking in circles, he ignores her. ``NPC: indifferent``
+Lana retraces her steps and enters the lobby, there is another **Guard** walking in circles, he ignores her. ``NPC: indifferent``

 As she is walking towards the next hallway she hears some voices closing by,